 One of the best features is the ergonomically designed crank that provides adequate leverage for a smooth, silent, and easy grind.
 Reviewers rave about the quiet and almost soothing crank.
 In terms of maintenance, this model is a little more difficult to clean compared to steel grinders.
 Ideally, you should keep it dry and use a small brush to sweep inside the machine and around the burr, and shake out any remaining coffee grounds after each use.

 Grinder Type: Cast iron burrs | Capacity: 55 grams | Dimensions: 2.8 x 2.8 x 7.2 inches | Weight: 1.6 pounds | Warranty: Lifetime limited

 In terms of value, this hand grinder is one of a kind.
 It retails for a fairly low price, yet it offers an unparalleled uniform grind.
 The burr is made of stainless steel with six precise adjustments for various grind sizes and can hold up to 48 grams of coffee beans in the glass container and 20 grams in the hopper.
 This grinder works well for fine and coarse grinds—a quality that’s not easy to come by, even for electric grinders.

-A dry brush should be used to clean the area that houses the burr and beans.
-For more thorough cleaning, you can use water to rinse the hopper, but it's important to dry it out quickly after.
+Use a dry brush to clean the area that houses the burr and beans.
+For more thorough cleaning, use water to rinse the hopper.
+However, it's important to dry it immediately after.